Authentication¶

 All JSON responses include:

-This is intentional — third-party explorers, monitoring dashboards, and SDKs need to be able to read chain data from any origin.
-No preflight handling is included; if you need OPTIONS-preflight support, front the node with a reverse proxy that adds it.
+This is intentional: third-party explorers, monitoring dashboards, and SDKs must be able to read chain data from any origin.
+No preflight handling is included.
+For OPTIONS-preflight support, front the node with a reverse proxy that adds it.

-The roadmap calls for wallet-signed-nonce login, where the user proves ownership of a private key by signing a server-issued nonce with their ML-DSA-87 keypair.
-That removes the need for server-side session storage entirely.
-Currently blocked on shipping browser-side ML-DSA via WASM.
+Wallet-signed-nonce login.
+A user proves ownership of a private key by signing a server-issued nonce with the ML-DSA-87 keypair.
+This removes the need for server-side session storage entirely.
+Blocked on shipping browser-side ML-DSA via WASM.